Optimal plug-in Gaussian processes for modeling derivatives: Main results

+for $\alpha > 0$; here $\alpha$ specifies the degree of smoothness.
+Although we use the Fourier basis as $\psi_i$, these two spaces are defined using the sequence $f_i$ and can be generalized to other eigenfunctions $\psi_i$.
+For any eigenfunctions satisfying Assumptions (A) and (B), functions in $H^{\alpha}[0,1]$ have continuous derivatives up to order $\lfloor\alpha\rfloor$, with the $\lfloor\alpha\rfloor$th derivative being H\"older continuous of order $\alpha-\lfloor\alpha\rfloor$; see~\cite{yang2017frequentist,liu2020non} for a similar discussion.
+With the Fourier basis as $\psi_i$ and $\alpha \in \mathbb{N}$, $W^\alpha[0,1]$ is the so-called \textit{periodic Sobolev space} (see Theorem 7.11 in \cite{wasserman2006all}) and can be equivalently described as $W^\alpha[0,1] = \left\{f: f \in C^{\alpha-1}[0,1], f^{(\alpha)} \in L^2[0,1], f^{(j)}(0) = f^{(j)}(1), j = 0,\ldots, \alpha-1 \right\}.$ Periodic function spaces are commonly used when solving partial differential equations (PDEs), with periodicity being crucial in specific contexts when dealing with problems exhibiting periodic or oscillatory behavior~\citep{sani1994resume,dong2014robust}.
+Beyond the wide-ranging applications of PDEs in computational sciences, including fluid mechanics \citep{dong2006combined, dong2008turbulent}, the periodic Sobolev space has also been considered in nonparametric inference for smoothing spline estimation~\citep{nussbaum1985spline, sc13aos}.

+We consider kernels with polynomially decaying eigenvalues $K_\alpha$, where $ \mu_i\asymp i^{-2\alpha}$ for $i\in\mathbb{N} $ and the eigenfunctions are the Fourier basis $\{\psi_i\}_{i=1}^\infty$.
+Examples of such kernels include the periodic Mat\'ern kernel \citep{giordano2022nonparametric}.
+It is well known that the eigenvalues of the classical Mat\'ern kernel with parameter satisfy $\mu_i \asymp i^{-2(\nu+1/2)}$ for $i \in \mathbb{N}$ \citep{seeger2008information,santin2016approximation}, while the eigenfunctions do not directly relate to the Fourier basis.

-We consider kernels with polynomially decaying eigenvalues $K_\alpha$, where Verifying Assumptions (C) and (D), and invoking Theorem~\ref{thm:deriv.contraction.l2}, we obtain the nonparametric plug-in property for estimating the derivatives of functions in the H\"older class: the posterior distribution contracts at a nearly minimax optimal rate under the $L_2$ norm \citep{stone1982optimal}.
+Verifying Assumptions (C) and (D), and invoking Theorem~\ref{thm:deriv.contraction.l2}, we obtain the nonparametric plug-in property for estimating the derivatives of functions in the H\"older class: the posterior distribution contracts at a nearly minimax optimal rate under the $L_2$ norm \citep{stone1982optimal}.